adwuard/OP_Manager/README.md

 If you like my project, please support to keep this project going.
 Thank You!
 [Buy me a cup of coffee ☕](http://tinyurl.com/y4jezlod)

-## Where can I get my unit?
-This project is still under developing.
-Eventually I wish to bring this project into production.
-Fill this form if you are interested buying one [Buy Request Form](https://docs.google.com/forms/d/1X8iLhBRd5raKvjgKeI_BbXLz58yhPBtnHt0vC7C34Sw/edit)

 ## Hardware
 - Raspberry Pi Zero W + SD card (16GB reccomended)